Frequently asked questions about equity release

 You can use our calculator to get a quick indication.

 This depends on the value of your home and the amount remaining on your existing mortgage.
 Any outstanding mortgage secured against your home will have to be paid off at the same time as taking out equity release.
+This can be done using the money you release.
+Just be aware that using equity release to repay existing debts or mortgages may cost more in the long-term.

 • Set-up fees